TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 2/Genesis 2.4.md

 ---

-These are the generations of the heavens and of the earth when they were created, in the day that Jehovah God made earth and heaven.
+This is the history of the generations of the heavens and of the earth when they were created, in the day that Yahweh God made the earth and the heavens.